pgbouncer/pgbouncer/doc/config.md

 Configure a database-wide maximum (i.e. all pools within the database will not have more than this many server connections).

+### server_lifetime

+Configure the server_lifetime per database.
+If not set the database will fall back to the instance wide configured value for `server_lifetime`

 ### client_encoding

 Ask specific `client_encoding` from server.